-These three are varied －all can be done by public transport of varying levels of difficulty, but in one case at least a car would be best.
-Italy is full of delightful corners and these three are close enough to Rome to be experienced in a day.
+These three day trips can all be done by public transport of varying levels of difficulty, but in one case at least (Norma) a car would be best.
+I’ll explain it all below.

 If you swoon at the sight of Roman ruins, you’ll marvel at the 50 hectares (124 acres) of Ostia Antica, the best thing this side of Pompeii and Herculaneum (and an ideal alternative if you’re not going to Naples, the jumping off point for both).

-Once the official port of Rome, the silting of the River Tiber eventually condemned what was once a large city to near-extinction, as did the eventual crumbling of Rome itself.
+Once the official port of Rome, the silting of the River Tiber eventually condemned this large city to near-extinction, as did the eventual crumbling of Rome itself.

 - Baths of the Cisiarii, or cab drivers, who ferried passengers back and forth from Rome